 Case Summary

-In 1966, the U.S. Supreme Court unanimously ruled in favor of the defendants-state officials.
-The Court recognized that due to Hawaii's unique population problems, including the large concentrations of non-resident military personnel temporarily stationed on certain islands, it was appropriate for the state to use a different metric than total population for legislative apportionment purposes, such as state citizen population.
-The Court stated that although Hawaii's use of registered voters was not a permissible basis for legislative apportionment in itself, it could nevertheless be used so long as it produced a distribution of legislators that was "not substantially different" than that which would've resulted from using state citizen population figures as the basis.
+• On April 25, 1966, the U.S. Supreme Court unanimously upheld the plan as constitutional, explaining it is appropriate for a state like Hawaii, which contains unique populations like large concentrations of temporarily stationed, non-resident military personnel, to use a different metric than total population, like citizen population, for legislative apportionment purposes.
+The Court stated that although Hawaii’s use of registered voters wasn’t a permissible basis for legislative apportionment in itself, it could still be used so long as it produced a distribution of legislators that was “not substantially different” than what would result from using state citizen population figures as the basis.

 Significance: The 14th Amendment's Equal Protection Clause does not categorically require that state legislative districts be apportioned on the basis of total population figures from the decennial census.